jobellet/Article_Checklist_Manager/README.md

 ⸻

 🧩 Key Features (MVP)
-	•	Initialize a new article project with acm init <ProjectName>
+	•	Initialize a new article project with acm init --project-name <ProjectName>
 	•	Generate a starter YAML checklist template that you can edit freely
 	•	Update the status or percentage of any task: acm check "Methods/STAR Methods/Key resources table" --done or --percent 60
 	•	Display a CLI dashboard that aggregates completion across the hierarchy